samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Follow these tips to smooth a combat encounter with a large number of monsters:

-**Damage.** Use the average damage specified in a monster’s stat block.
+**Damage.** Use the average damage specified in a monster's stat block.

 **Hit Points.** If a spell or attack reduces a monster to a handful of Hit Points, assume the monster is killed or otherwise taken out of the fight.

-**Monster Mobs.** Divide a large number of identical monsters into smaller mobs and spread their turns out between the characters’ turns.
-Mobs of five to eight identical creatures work well, but don’t have more mobs than there are characters.
+**Monster Mobs.** Divide a large number of identical monsters into smaller mobs and spread their turns out between the characters' turns.
+Mobs of five to eight identical creatures work well, but don't have more mobs than there are characters.

 ### Average Results